alanwong626/Data-Science-Portfolio/README.md

 </br>

-# 🔧 **This page is undergoing some major updates, please stay tuned for the daily updates.**  🔧
+# 🔧 **This page is undergoing some major updates, please stay tuned for the updates.**  🔧

 # **About Me**